 Does Kitty Litter Absorb Water?

 Yes, kitty litter can absorb water, making it an effective dehumidifier.
-Just be sure to choose a clay-based, unscented litter for best results.
+Just be sure to choose a clay-based, unscented litter for the best results.

-Drawbacks Of Using Clay Based Cat Litter To Remove Oil Stains
+Drawbacks Of Using Clay-Based Cat Litter To Remove Oil Stains

-clay-based cat litter is often touted as a wonder solution for removing oil stains and spill.
+clay-based cat litter is often touted as a wonderful solution for removing oil stains and spill.
 And while it can be effective in some cases, there are also some drawbacks to using this method.

 One of the biggest drawbacks is that clay-based cat litter is messy.
 It can get everywhere, and it’s hard to clean up.
 Additionally, it’s not always effective at removing all of the oil from a stain.
 In some cases, it can actually make the stain worse.